jrfeathe/Portfolio/README.md

 outside production.
 The defaults allow self-hosted assets, OTLP `https`/`wss` calls, and block framing or cross-domain embedding.

+## Dependency Policy

+Renovate manages npm updates for the pnpm workspace on a weekly cadence.
+Review dependency PRs after the Monday 02:00 UTC run, ensure CI stays green, and follow the documented triage SLAs and rollback steps in `docs/dependency-policy.md`.

 ## Branch protection & workflow expectations

 - All changes land via pull request; direct pushes to `master` are disabled.